pyuriy/elk-lab/README.md

    }
    ```

-   This configuration reads logs from `/tmp/app.log`, parses them using a test filter, and sends them to Elasticsearch.
+   This configuration reads logs from `/tmp/app.log`, parses them using a grok filter, and sends them to Elasticsearch.

 3. Start the ELK Stack: